 Veterans Day edition of WindTV: Jobs for vets and energy security

-WindTV's focus this week is a special Veterans Day edition including contributions from former U.S. Army Gen. Wesley Clark, now working in the wind energy industry, and Army Major Mindy Kimball, a Gulf veteran who tells how she powers her electric SmartCar with wind energy.
+WASHINGTON, DC, November 10, 2011–WindTV returns with a special Veterans Day edition including contributions from former U.S. Army General Wesley Clark, now working in the wind energy industry, and Army Major Mindy Kimball, a Gulf veteran who tells how she powers her electric SmartCar with wind energy.

 "This is a great opportunity for veterans to put their engineering mechanical skills, their self-discipline and their physical fitness all to work and to help American society as well."